flyinvyn/flyinvyn/README.md

 # Hi there 👋, I'm Alfin Yahya Alyashi

-💻 A beginner developer who loves learning and building web applications.
+💻 A junior developer who loves learning and building web applications.
 🌱 Currently exploring **JavaScript**, **React.js**, **Next.js**, and **Express.js**.
 🗄️ Interested in working with **MySQL** and **PostgreSQL** for backend projects.